henrikengelbrink/se09-docs/README.md

 # 7. Monitoring

 ## 7.1 Sentry for crash reporting
+Sentry is a SaaS tool which lets you easily collect all crashes of your application.
+I'm only using it to collect exceptions of my backend services which are written in Kotlin, but they also offer SDK for other languages and platforms, so it would be also possible to monitor the iOS application.

+Setting up Sentry for the Kotlin based services is pretty easy, I only have to [include the SDK in the `build.gradle`](https://github.com/henrikengelbrink/se09-user-service/blob/master/build.gradle#L37) file and provide the [environment variable `SENTRY_DSN`](https://github.com/henrikengelbrink/se09_infrastructure/blob/master/L3_Services/user-service.tf#L74-L77) to authenticate the client.
+There are no further configurations necessary and every exception including the stacktrace will be automatically collected in their service.
+It is also possible to host the Sentry server in your own infrastructure but I'm currently using their SaaS solution.

+## 7.2 Application Performance Monitoring

-## 7.2 Collect logs with the Elastic stack
+## 7.3 Collect logs with the Elastic stack

-## 7.3 Collect metrics with Prometheus
+## 7.4 Collect metrics with Prometheus

-## 7.4 Traffic management with Kiali
+## 7.5 Traffic management with Kiali

-## 7.5 Auditing for PostgreSQL
+## 7.6 Auditing for PostgreSQL

 <br/><br/>